 Mapping Object Attributes via Layer Attribute

-Every layer (Except the Scene Light and the Panorama settings) can have an arbitary set of layer attributes defined.
+Every layer can have an arbitary set of layer attributes defined.
 Whereas map layers normally use their image data as source for layer attributes, vector data layers can query their vector objects to layer attributes.

 Object Attribute Mapping